edooley7/edooley.github.io/about.md

+---
+layout: page
+title: About
+permalink: /about/
+---

-This is my new about page.
+This is information about me.

 ### Contact me